Chapter 9.2.2 Resource targets and responsibilities

 Behaviour change

-Rather than tackling individual items, the Scottish Government should set a target date to ban all single use items where readily available alternatives exist.240 For high volume and material resource products, such as coffee cups, earlier bans should be implemented.
+Rather than tackling individual items, the Scottish Government should set a target date to ban all single use items where readily available alternatives exist1.
+For high volume and material resource products, such as coffee cups, earlier bans should be implemented.

 So far, there has been little to no enforcement of the single use plastics ban since it has been introduced and this needs to change.